INTRODUCTION

 All around us, the field was littered with refugees.
 Tired, exhausted people were dragging things that now were completely unnecessary.

-In the bushes, which in the crimson light of the comet looked like heaps of black ash from burnt paper, sat and lay the owners of their plunderings, tied in knots and lying on the wet ground.
-We caught up with a family whose father was carrying a typewriter, whose mother could hardly move her legs, bending under the knot from which protruded the handle of an umbrella and the corner of a gilded frame, the son carrying a cage with birds, and the daughter a magnificent bouquet of paper flowers.
+In the bushes, which in the crimson light of the comet looked like heaps of black ash of burnt paper, sat and lay the owners of their plunderings, tied in knots and lying on the wet ground.
+We caught up with a family whose father was carrying a typewriter, whose mother could hardly move her legs, bending under the knot from which protruded the handle of an umbrella and the corner of a gilded frame, the son carrying a cage of birds, and the daughter a magnificent bouquet of paper flowers.

 I think these people would die of fright if they were left in the middle of a black desert under a red sky without all the things that reminded them of their old, familiar world.